el-zhang/hw1/finalProject/readme.md

 A working project, controled by two sensors and a firework is shown on the screen one by one.

 ##### Optional add-ons
-⋅⋅⋅-Sound⋅⋅
+⋅⋅⋅ -Sound⋅⋅
-⋅⋅⋅-Several fireworks shown together⋅⋅
+⋅⋅⋅ -Several fireworks shown together⋅⋅
-⋅⋅⋅-Several fireworks work on screen together triggered real time by using another axis of the accelerometer⋅⋅
+⋅⋅⋅ -Several fireworks work on screen together triggered real time by using another axis of the accelerometer⋅⋅

 Include flow charts, block diagrams, and pseudo-code